zertrin/clikraken/README.md

 ## Installation

-This software is in development.
+WARNING: This software is currently in development.

+**DO NOT USE for production!**

 You should install it in a virtualenv.

 ### Step 1: Create a virtualenv